 - “‘Time Immemorial’ and Indigenous Rights: A Genealogy and Three Case Studies (Calder, Van der Peet, Tsilhqot’in) from British Columbia,” Journal of Historical Sociology 26:3 (2013) PDF

-- Lha Yudit’in (We Never Give Up: An Oral History of the Tsilhqot’in Title Case, in collaboration with Chief Roger William (Xeni Gwet’in) and the Tsilhqot’in People of Xeni. (book in progress)
+- Lha Yudit’ih (We Never Give Up): An Oral History of the Tsilhqot’in Title & Rights Case, in collaboration with Plaintiff Roger William (Xeni Gwet’in) and the Tsilhqot’in People of Xeni. (publication, Spring 2020)

 - Time and Space in “Tsilhqot’in Nation v.
 B.C.”, a book-length study of competing, culturally specific concepts of space and time in “Tsilhqot’in Nation v.
 B.C.”, including studies of the discursive production of “oral tradition,” spatial deixis and other discursive mapping strategies in Tsilhqot’in testimony, “time immemorial”, and survivor memory in this case;